Sat 4th Jan 2020

 Suzanne Strachan, expert knitting teacher and knitwear designer, will teach you methods for securing stitches before cutting fabric knitted in the round, in order to create, for example, armholes, necklines and frontal openings of cardigans.

 You’ll need to bring along a sample of circular stranded knitting and instructions for this will be given in advance.
-Or, for those of you attending the stranded knitting workshop on 9th November, this will be started during the class and then finished at home.

 This workshop is suitable for people with an intermediate level of knitting and attendees need bring their knitted sample, yarn and needles used for the sample, a crochet hook of the same size as the knitting needles, a tapestry needle and scissors.